The conservative alternative to Twitter wants to be a place for free speech for all. It turns out, rules still apply.

 Sites that have operated on the fringe with lax rules and a strong stance that people should be able to say just about anything they want have often become platforms for hate, violence and vitriol, such as 8chan and Gab.
 Those sites are more susceptible to being shut down when their back-end providers decide not to support them.
 Last year, 8chan was knocked offline for three months by a server hardware provider after the site was condemned for allowing manifestos and live streams of deadly shootings to spread.

 Henderson, Nev.-based Parler launched nearly two years ago with private investors who have grown over time to include Bongino and early bitcoin advocate Jeffrey Wernick.
-Wernick wrote a Fox News opinion piece in support of Parler last week, saying Twitter and Facebook are using “technology intended to liberate, instead to subjugate.”
+Wernick wrote a Fox News opinion piece in support of Parler this month, saying Twitter and Facebook are using “technology intended to liberate, instead to subjugate.”

 The social media site didn’t burst into the spotlight until June.
 Twitter had labeled five of the president’s tweets with warnings.
 Trump retaliated by signing an executive order that opened the door for an Internet shield law to be reconsidered.
 Facebook announced it would start labeling posts from politicians who violate its policies.
-Republican politicians and pundits called the companies out, saying they were biased against conservatives.
+Republican politicians and pundits called out the companies, saying they were biased against conservatives.

 Two Republicans on the House Judiciary Committee asked Parler last week to meet with the panel to discuss social media competition.

-“Parler differentiates itself on the quality and features of its platform — namely, its commitment to not ‘censor or editorialize, share or sell user data,’” Reps.
+“Parler differentiates itself on the quality and features of its platform — namely, its commitment to not ‘censor or editorialize, share or sell user data,’ ” Reps.
 Jim Jordan (R-Ohio) and F. James Sensenbrenner Jr. (R-Wis.) wrote.
 “This commitment positions Parler in stark contrast to Twitter, which has made increasingly clear in recent weeks and months that only users who refrain from expressing certain unfavored political beliefs are welcome to fully participate on its platform.”

 Twitter spokeswoman Katie Rosborough reiterated what the company has insisted for years, that it is not biased against any group.